Poikilos/IngredientToRecipe/readme.md

 You don't need to compile this old program that requires my older dependency.
 You can just download a release PDF:
 - [Releases](https://github.com/Poikilos/IngredientToRecipe/releases).

-This is a guide I made using some programming: I reversed AIex's guide and generated an HTML file.
+This is a guide I made using some programming: I reversed three different guides and generated an HTML file.
+AIex' guide is not included because the author has not allowed redistribution of it.
 The program detected the recipes and ingredients, and I even made fixes to the guide.
-AIex, I hope you will approve and explain how to credit you or what things shouldn't be included in the repository or release.
 I hope you and others enjoy this guide, and I hope it helps you enjoy the game more.

+Data was provided by GameWinners, RedScarlet, and AIex, with corrections and additions by Poikilos.
+Therefore this release is superior to the output of running IngredientToRecipe using those guides unedited as sources, which is possible in some cases.
+Releases are considered in good faith not to infringe upon any of the aforementioned previously copyrighted expression of the information, but rather to provide data about the game itself in a new expression (game rules cannot by copyrighted, only specific expressions of rules).

+## Tasks
+- [x] Load AIex alchemy recipes
+- [x] Mark items as won by Arena Rank (by using  "ingredients-more.txt"; not in AIex's guide)
+- [x] Mark items as won by Mini Medals (by using  "ingredients-more.txt" -- does not read AIex guide NUMBER OF MEDALS NEEDED section)
+- [x] Mark items as obtained from Dodgy Dave
+- [ ] Find a way to mark undesirable items easily (i.e. "danger" on EITHER line of description -- currently on the first line is checked)